randombishop/fc_docs/readme.md

 * Responds in natural language.
 Uses a LLM to generate an answer.

-The bot code and prompts are open sourced in the [fc_bots repository](https://github.com/randombishop/fc_bots), it is designed to be easily extensible and only rely on public Dune data, so everyone can develop, test and contribute new functions.
+The bot code and prompts are open sourced in the [fc_bots repository](https://github.com/randombishop/fc_bots), it is designed to be easily extensible and only rely on public Dune data, so that anyone can develop, test and contribute new functions.

 ## The Web App